library("nfidd")

 - We have looked at censoring and truncation separately, but in reality often both are present.
 Can you combine the two in a model?

 - The solutions we introduced for addressing censoring and truncation are only some possible ones for the censoring problem.
 There are other solutions that reduce the biases from estimation even further.
-For a full overview, the review by Park et al. might be worth a read.
-If you are feeling adventurous, try to implement one or more of them in the stan model above - with a warning that this can get quite involved very quickly.
+For a full overview, see the review by (Park et al. 2024).